tru-ID/sim-card-auth-android/Android-PhoneCheck.md

 )
 ```

-Create an `ApiService` interface in `api/ApiService.kt` that makes use of the models and will be used by Retrofit:
+We create an `ApiService` interface in `api/ApiService.kt` that makes use of the models:

 ```kotlin
 interface ApiService {